yong0002/BookSummarise/README.md

 Create a `.env.local` file from `.env.example` and set:

 `OPENAI_API_KEY=your_key_here`
+I currently do not possess any api key so feel free to use it on ur own API key

 If no API key is present, the app still works with a local fallback summarizer.